Skip to content

 What the Programme looks like

-The 12 week programme consists of a weekly session on Thursdays and three festivals against the other Regional Futures Hubs.
+The programme consists of a weekly session on Thursdays and two festivals against the other Regional Futures Hubs.
+For the Under 14s there may also be a league format, with a league final.

-Training Sessions are Thursday 6pm – 7:15pm @ Brighton University, Falmer Campus
+Training Sessions are Thursday 6pm – 7:30pm @ BHASVIC Fields

 The weekly sessions will focus on creating a positive environment for players to practice and develop the skills required and support excellent lifestyle choices to maximise their potential.
 They will support players in the key elements of Rugby League specifically, but with a big focus on the core skills of Carry, Catch-Pass and Tackle that will also have huge transfer for Rugby Union players.